danielwe/vim-butter/README.md

 `:[S]Bnext,:[S]Bprev,:[S]BNext,:[S]Blast,:[S]Bfirst,:[S]Brewind`

-The plugin provides a new family of commands, `:Bnext` and friends, that mirror the standard ones but apply an additional heuristic to decide which buffer to
-open: _only ever open a buffer of the same kind as the current buffer_.
+The plugin provides a new family of commands, `:Bnext` and friends, that mirror the standard ones but apply two additional heuristic to decide what to do: _only ever open a buffer of the same kind as the current buffer_ and _don't touch the preview window_.
 Specifically:
 * If you're in a plain ordinary file buffer (i.e., `buftype` is `""` and buffer is listed), `:Bnext` will open the next equally vanilla buffer.